Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 8) Corporation Personnel being detained by the Regulations Department, Security Corps, or Department of Operations may not evade or attempt to evade being detained.

 *a) A detain evade is any attempt or successful attempt in being un-detained without the original detain user undetaining you.*

+*b) Personnel that change to the Test Subject team to detain evade may be detained as a Test Subject for interrogations.*

 9) No Corporation member besides those given explicit access to said materials, may not access or use Nova Corporation Property unless given access by those allowed to grant access go said materials.
 This includes but is not limited to, NCQE cameras for ID tests, ore boxes for crafting, bullet proof vests for those allowed to utilize them, and any other unwritten, yet stated materials for situations pertaining to departments and their duties.